 It is a very simple mechanism.
 The vacuum portion merely has a plunger with an o-ring seal attached, which moves into the closed position along with the plunger depression.
 The electrical side is attached to the same plunger and engages the continuity between contacts when the plunger is depressed.
 An internal spring keeps the plunger loaded against the brake pedal to follow its travel.
 The at-rest position of the plunger is fully depressed, which corresponds to when the brake pedal is not depressed.
 I.e., when the brake pedal is not pressed down, the plunger is fully depressed within the switch, the electrical contacts are engaged, and the vacuum vent is closed.

 The switch is both easily checked, and sometimes easily repaired.
 Both functions can be easily checked with a vacuum gauge and and meter.
-If the vacuum side is defective and no mechanical damage is not evident, the o-ring is easily replaceable.
+If the vacuum side is defective and no mechanical damage is evident, the o-ring is easily replaceable.
 The electrical contacts can also wear over time, which provides a loss of continuity, or a temporary loss at times which can disengage the cruise contral erroneously.
 This my be able to be fixed by slightly and gently bending the contacts closer to center, or widening the connection bridge on the plunger slightly to account for wear.

 The control stalk on the left side of the steering column consists of a slider switch and a NO (Normally Open) button.
 The slider switch has positions for 'off', 'on', and a momentary position for 'resume/accel'.
 Four wires run from the switch assembly on the end of the stalk into the steering column and join a plug above the brake pedal.